CDocc/core-visuals/README.md

 <b>How to Install</b>

-drag & drop the core-visuals folder into your resource folder add core-visuals to your server.cfg restart your server.
+- drag & drop the core-visuals folder into your resource folder
+- add core-visuals to your server.cfg
+- restart your server